- Life & Money

 If you are interested in generating income from your investment portfolio, then fixed income investing offers you one way to do that.
 If you’re younger and looking to grow your portfolio over time, you may want to lean more heavily on stocks and shift some more of your portfolio to fixed income later depending on your risk tolerance.

 No matter your situation, there’s a good chance that including at least some fixed income investments may make sense for you.
-A financial advisor can work with you to understand your goals and then tailor a plan with a range of financial options (including fixed income investments) to help you feel confident you’ll be able to do the things you want, when you want to do them.
+A Northwestern Mutual financial advisor can work with you to understand your goals and then tailor a plan with a range of financial options (including fixed income investments) to help you feel confident you’ll be able to reach all your financial goals.

 Take the next step.